Hades: Cult and epithets

 When the Greeks propitiated Hades, they banged their hands on the ground to be sure he would hear them.
 Black animals, such as sheep, were sacrificed to him.
 While some suggest the very vehemence of the rejection of human sacrifice expressed in myth might imply an unspoken memory of some distant past, there is no direct evidence of such a turn.
 The blood from all chthonic sacrifices including those to propitiate Hades dripped into a pit or cleft in the ground.
 The person who offered the sacrifice had to avert his face.

 One ancient source says that he possessed the Cap of invisibility.
 His chariot, drawn by four black horses, made for a fearsome and impressive sight.
 These beasts were variously named as, according to Claudian: Orphnaeus, Aethon, Nycteus and Alastor while other authors listed also: Nonius, Ametheus, Abastor, Abetor and Metheus.
-His other ordinary attributes were the narcissus and cypress plants, the Key of Hades and Cerberus, the three-headed dog.
+His other ordinary attributes were the narcissus and cypress plants, and the Key of Hades.
 In certain portraits, snakes also appeared to be attributed to Hades as he was occasionally portrayed to be either holding them or accompanied by them.
 This is believed to hold significance as in certain classical sources Hades ravished Kore in the guise of a snake, who went on to give birth to Zagreus-Dionysus.
 While bearing the name 'Zeus', Zeus Olympios, the great king of the gods, noticeably differs from the Zeus Meilichios, a decidedly chthonian character, often portrayed as a snake, and as seen beforehand, they cannot be different manifestations of the same god, in fact whenever 'another Zeus' is mentioned, this always refers to Hades.
 Zeus Meilichios and Zeus Eubouleus are often referred to as being alternate names for Hades.